Komarulon/smrandomizer/readme.md

 Thank you InsaneFirebat and the SMConst community for the save rotation patch!

-Thank you Iron Rusty for fixes with the address locations!
+Thank you ironrusty for fixes with the address locations!

 Thank you neen for help and the short message boxes patch!